bmolnar91/workbook/module_web_with_python.md

 #### When to use AJAX?
 Bring examples of its usage.

-AJAX stands for Asynchronous JavaScript And XML, and it describes a set of development techniques used for building websites and web applications.
+**AJAX** stands for **Asynchronous JavaScript And XML** (Asynchronous JavaScript And JSON), and it describes a set of development techniques used for building websites and web applications.
-A user’s web browser doesn’t need to reload an entire web page when only a small portion of content on the page needs to change.
+A user's web browser doesn't need to reload an entire web page when only a small portion of content on the page needs to change.
-An example of asynchronous updating is Google’s “Google Suggest” feature.
-When you enter a search query into Google’s search bar and the Google website automatically begins offering auto-complete options while you type.
+An example of asynchronous updating is Google's "Google Suggest" feature.
+When you enter a search query into Google's search bar and the Google website automatically begins offering auto-complete options while you type.

 #### What is DOM and how to manipulate it from Javascript?

-Stands for the Document Object Model.
+Stands for the **Document Object Model**.
-The DOM is the way Javascript sees its containing pages' data.
+The **DOM** is the way Javascript sees its containing pages' data.
 It is an object that includes how the HTML/XHTML/XML is formatted, as well as the browser state.

 A DOM element is something like a DIV, HTML, BODY element on a page.
 You can add classes to all of these using CSS, or interact with them using JS.

 We can select a DOM element and manipulate it form Javascript:

-Change content of an element
+- change content of an element
-Manage attributes of an element
+- manage attributes of an element
-Add a new element
+- add a new element
-Remove an element
+- remove an element

 #### What are events and how/why to use them in Javascript?

 Events are actions or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them in some way if desired.
 For example, if the user clicks a button on a webpage, you might want to respond to that action by displaying an information box.

 HTML events are "things" that happen to HTML elements.
 When JavaScript is used in HTML pages, JavaScript can "react" on these events.

 An HTML event can be something the browser does, or something a user does.

 Examples of HTML events:

-An HTML web page has finished loading
+- an HTML web page has finished _loading_
-An HTML input field was changed
+- an HTML input field was _changed_
-An HTML button was clicked
+- an HTML button was _clicked_

 #### What is event bubbling/capturing?
 How would you use it?

-When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
-The process is called “bubbling”, because events “bubble” from the inner element up through parents like a bubble in the water.
+When an event happens on an element, it first runs the handlers (event handlers) on it, then on its parent, then all the way up on other ancestors.
+The process is called "bubbling", because events "bubble" from the inner element up through parents like a bubble in the water.

 A handler on a parent element can always get the details about where it actually happened.
-The most deeply nested element that caused the event is called a target element, accessible as event.target.
+The most deeply nested element that caused the event is called a target element, accessible as `event.target`.

-Note the differences from this (=event.currentTarget): event.target – is the “target” element that initiated the event, it doesn’t change through the bubbling process. this – is the “current” element, the one that has a currently running handler on it.
+Note the differences from `this`:

+- `event.target` – is the "target" element that initiated the event, it doesn't change through the bubbling process.
+- `this` / `event.currentTarget` – is the "current" element, the one that has a currently running handler on it.

 #### What is JSON and how do we use it?

-JSON stands for JavaScript Object Notation.
+- **JSON** stands for **JavaScript Object Notation**.
-JSON is a lightweight format for storing and transporting data.
+- JSON is a lightweight format for storing and transporting data.
-JSON is often used when data is sent from a server to a web page.
+- JSON is often used when data is sent from a server to a web page.
-JSON is "self-describing" and easy to understand.
+- JSON is "self-describing" and easy to understand.

-A common use of JSON is to read data from a web server, and display the data in a web page. string containing JSON syntax -> JSON.parse(string) -> use the new Javascript object
+A common use of JSON is to read data from a web server, and display the data in a web page. string containing JSON syntax -> `JSON.parse(myString)` -> use the new Javascript object

 ## Software engineering